molikto/mlang/README.md

 under major renovation.

-* change how up is implemented
+* change how restricted context implemented
+* how to restrict properly? ─ especially closure
 * don't use type directed conversion checking anymore, should lambda be headless?
-* how to restrict properly?
+* new local reference class
     * add "support" to local references
+* new global reference class
+    * implement new up
+* re-implement new coe/hcom
+* re-implement new glue/unglue

 ---------------